MikeTaylor/scottkit/data/tutorial/tutorial.md

 	exit west cave

 # Flag 15 is on when and only when it is dark
-occur when "at" chamber and flag 15
+occur when at chamber and flag 15
 	clear_dark
 	look